"Proclaiming God's Eternal Plan for Israel"

 Printable fliers:

-Click here for a printable copy of the 2025 Israel/Turkey tour flier.
+• Click here for a printable copy of the 2025 Israel — For the Second Time tour

 Physical Requirements: Must be able to walk without assistance, keep up with the group, climb many steps and be able to walk 5 - 7 miles per day, without slowing down the group.